apache/inlong-website/docs/design_and_concept/how_to_write_plugin_dataproxy.md

 ## Overview

 DataProxy implements an abstract unified MQ (Message Queue) sink model, so that developers and easily extend mq sink types under standard MessageQueueZoneSink.
-By default, Pulsar Kafka and TubeMQ are already integrated.
-This article guides developers to extend new mq types accordingly。
+By default, Apache Pulsar, Apache Kafka and TubeMQ are already integrated.
+This article guides developers to extend new mq types accordingly.

 ## Concepts and Models